starius/ScPrime/doc/Developers.md

 ### Function Prefixes

-Sia uses special prefixes for certain functions to hint about their usage to the caller.
+SiaPrime uses special prefixes for certain functions to hint about their usage to the caller.

 #### `threaded`